Cloud Seeding is the New 5G Conspiracy

 “Anyone that’s going out to eliminate a Nexrad, if they haven’t harmed life, and they’re doing it according to the videos that we’re providing, they are part of our group,” Meyer told WIRED.
 “We’re going to have to take out every single media’s capabilities of lying to the American people.
 Mainstream media is the biggest threat right now.”

 The conspiracy theory that these radars (specifically called out by name) are relatively new.
 However, “weather seeding” conspiracy is not.
-Remember when the raging California wildfires occurred during Trump’s first term and Marjorie Taylor Greene blamed it on “Jewish space lasers”, to which our president blamed the lack of raking leaves as a major issue?
+Remember when the raging California wildfires occurred during Trump’s first term?
+Marjorie Taylor Greene blamed it on “Jewish space lasers”.
+Then our president blamed the lack of raking leaves as a major issue?
 Nearly a decade now.

-People on my Threads account, claiming to be ultra-liberal, were saying that they read up on it and it has made them a believer, especially in regards to Rainmaker.
+People on Threads claiming to be ultra-liberal, “read up” on it.
+It has made them a believer, especially in Rainmaker.
 A cloud-seeding company that is a weather modifier.
 Like many science-based ideas, people without a proper understanding of science are fearful.
 Just like we saw in 3G, 4G, and eventually 5G technology.

-Cloud seeding isn’t designed to create rain.
-It is designed to create snow, which would increase snow packs, which would turn into water and flow into streams that will eventually fill reservoirs.
-According to DRI, in the various locations where they experimented, they found an increase in rainfall per year to be somewhere between 10 to 15 percent.
+Cloud seeding does not create rain.
+It creates snow.
+It would increase snow packs, which would turn into water and flow into streams that will eventually fill reservoirs.
+According to DRI, in the various locations where they experimented, they found an increase in rainfall per year.
+Where it would be somewhere between 10 to 15 percent.

 Yet, it doesn’t stop science illiterates from plugging up social media